The Iron Sheik, WWE Hall of Famer, dead at 81

 “Their bond was an anchor, providing him the strength to face the challenges that life presented,” the announcement said.

+He was preceded in death by his daughter Marissa, who was murdered by her boyfriend in 2003.

-He is also survived by his children Tanya, Nikki, Marissa and son-in-law Eddie, to whom he was “not just a wrestling icon” but a “loving and dedicated father,” the announcement said.
+For Marissa and his surviving children Tanya, Nikki and son-in-law Eddie, he was “not just a wrestling icon.
+He was a loving and dedicated father,” the announcement said.

 “To his family, friends, and all those who were touched by his larger-than-life presence, we offer our deepest condolences,” the announcement added.
 “May you find solace in the knowledge that The Iron Sheik’s legacy will forever be cherished and celebrated.
 Rest in peace, dear Sheik, and thank you for the memories.”

-Note: Correction: A previous version of this article contained inaccurate information concerning the surviving family members of the deceased.